zumasys/docs/site/jbase/dynamic-objects/utilities-jsonlint/README.md

 <PageHeader />

-A JSON verifier has been written.
+A JSON validator/verifier has been written.

 The syntax is simple: